loisglld/MacroScraper/README.md

 ### Usage

 * Run the script with `python main.py`
-* Enter the URL of the artist page
+* Enter the name of the artist.
 * Wait for the script to finish

+## How to contribute?

+MacroScrapper .
+I welcome both pull requests and issues on [GitHub](https://github.com/LOISGALLAUD/MacroScrapper).
+I will review your pull request as soon as possible.

+## License